Patients

 In addition to treating Kyungmin’s illness, the volunteer team said that they would repair Andrea’s cleft lip.

-Before the Lima medical mission, Andrea thought that Operation Smile Peru only operated on babies and young children with cleft conditions.
+Before the Lima surgical program, Andrea thought that Operation Smile Peru only operated on babies and young children with cleft conditions.
 Hearing that her cleft lip – something she had lived with for 38 years – could be repaired in as little as 45 minutes was shocking and hard to believe.

 But as she looked into the mirror after having passed her comprehensive health evaluation and received surgery, Andrea saw the new and beautiful smile she would have for the rest of her life.